Teichlab/TissueTag/README.md

 # TissueTag: Jupyter Image Annotator

 TissueTag consists of two major components:
-1) **Jupyter-based image annotation tool**: Utilizing the Bokeh Python library (http://www.bokeh.pydata.org) empowered by Datashader (https://datashader.org/index.html) and holoviews (https://holoviews.org/index.html) for pyramidal image rendering.
+1) **Jupyter-based image annotation tool**:Utilising the Bokeh Python library (http://www.bokeh.pydata.org) empowered by Datashader (https://datashader.org/index.html) and holoviews (https://holoviews.org/index.html) for pyramidal image rendering.
 This tool offers a streamlined annotation solution with subpixel resolution for quick interactive annotation of various image types (e.g., brightfield, fluorescence).
-TissueTag produces labeled images (e.g., cortex, medulla) and logs all tissue labels, and annotation resolution and  colors for reproducibility.
+TissueTag produces labelled images (e.g., cortex, medulla) and logs all tissue labels, and annotation resolution and colours for reproducibility.

 2) **Mapping annotations to data**: This component facilitates the migration of annotations to spots/cells based on overlap with annotated structures.
 It also logs the minimum Euclidean distance of each spot/cell to the discrete annotations, offering continuous annotation.
-This contains spatial neighborhood information, adding to the x-y coordinates of a given spot or cell, and is foundational for calculating a morphological axis (OrganAxis, see tutorials).
+This contains spatial neighbourhood information, adding to the x-y coordinates of a given spot or cell, and is foundational for calculating a morphological axis (OrganAxis, see tutorials).

 *Note: A labeled image is an integer array where each pixel value (0,1,2,...) corresponds to an annotated structure.*